Yngwie Malmsteen: Personal life

+Yngwie's father was a military officer and his mother worked for the Swedish Trade Council.
+They separated only two months after Yngwie was born.
+Yngwie's mother died in 1987, aged 48.
+In 1990, Yngwie's grandmother Maud died, and a few months later his brother Björn died in a train accident on Roslagsbanan.

 A Ferrari enthusiast, Malmsteen owned a black 1983 308 GTS for 24 years before selling it on eBay, and a red 1962 250 GTO.

 In a 2005 issue of Guitar Player magazine, Malmsteen discussed his often-ridiculed behaviour, saying that, "I've probably made more mistakes than anybody.
 But I don't dwell on them.
 I don't expect people to understand me, because I'm pretty complex, and I think outside the box with everything I do.
 I've always taken the untraveled path.
 Obviously, people have their opinions, but I can't get too wrapped up in that, because I know what I can do, and I know what kind of person I am.
 And I have no control over what anybody says about me.
 Back in Sweden, I'm 'Mr Personality' in the tabloids, but obviously I can't take that seriously.
 I know in my heart that if I do the absolute best I can do, maybe ten years from now people may turn around and say, 'he wasn't that bad'."

+In August 2009, Time magazine included Malmsteen on its list of the 10 best electric guitar players of all time.
+Malmsteen's listing, however, appeared to be sardonic, as the article concluded that: "The Swede's superfast 'neoclassical' style – he credits Bach and Paganini as influences – is a blur of scales and technical precision.
+It almost makes you forget that the great bulk of his music is so fast that it's unlistenable."

 Equipment

 Yngwie Malmsteen Signature Stratocaster

 Malmsteen has been a longtime user of Fender Stratocasters with DiMarzio HS3 single-coil pickups "for playing at blistering volume with no hum or screechiness".
 His most famous Stratocaster is his 1972 blonde Stratocaster, nicknamed "The Duck" because of its yellow finish and the Donald Duck stickers on the headstock.
 An alternative nickname for this guitar is "Play Loud" due to a sticker that Anders Johansson put on the upper horn of the guitar in Rockshire studios in 1984.
 Fender made 100 replica copies of this guitar and marketed it as the "Play Loud Guitar".
 He also has a Fender Yngwie Malmsteen Signature Stratocaster since 1986.
-It comes in a Vintage White finish with a maple neck, either a maple or rosewood fretboard with scalloped frets and, from 2010, Seymour Duncan STK-S10 YJM "Fury" Model pickups.
+It comes in a Vintage White finish with a maple neck, either a maple or rosewood scalloped fretboard and, from 2010, Seymour Duncan STK-S10 YJM "Fury" Model pickups.
 There is also a signature YJM100 Marshall amplifier, based on the "1959" amplifier range.